shuklaritvik06/django-ems/README.md

-# EMS In Django
+# Learning

-This is a Employee Management System made using Django and Python
+This is a Learning Project made using Django and Python

-## Features

 - [x] CRUD
 - [x] Login